babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 ```

 Congratulations!
-You have successfully imported your keys from the prior setup
+You have successfully imported your key.
-and verified your setup for the covenant emulator.

 ## 4. Operation
 ### 4.1.
 Configuration

+Next, we can return to the terminal where you have the covenant signer directory
+and create your own configuration file.

 Use the example configuration [file](../example/config.toml) to create your own
 configuration file.
 Then, replace the placeholder values with your own
 configuration.
+This can be placed directly in the `covenant-signer` directory.

 ```toml
 [keystore]